Dr. Anna McNab

 - Curriculum Vitae:

 Dr. McNab joined the faculty in August 2009 after receiving her Ph.D. from Washington State University.
 Her dissertation research examined the use of color-coding and location ordering in customer support and emergency response systems designed to support faster information selection.
 She also holds an M.B.A. and undergraduate degree in business administration, double-majoring in management information systems and operations management, both from Washington State University.

-Dr. McNab is a faculty advisor for NU's C.E.O.
-Club and serves on the Academic Senate for the university as well as various other committees.
-She is the director of marketing and communications of a charity and a member of the Association for Information Systems (AIS) and its special interest group on human-computer interaction (SIG HCI).
-She has also served as a co-chair for the past three years for an HCI mini-track at the Americas Conference on Information Systems.
+Dr. McNab serves on the University's Planning Council as well as its Academic Senate in addition to several other committees.
+She is an active member of the Association for Information Systems (AIS) and its special interest group on human-computer interaction (SIG HCI).
+She is currently serving as a secretary & treasurer for SIG HCI and has also been involved as a co-chair for several years for an HCI mini-track at the Americas Conference on Information Systems.
 She is a member of Beta Gamma Sigma Honor Society.